 Research suggests that certain foods may also prevent gout.
 In a study published in the New England Journal of Medicine, scientists found that a higher intake of low-fat dairy greatly reduced the risk of gout in men.

-We’ve taken this research, and built a recipe search tool that can determine whether a recipe is gout-friendly or not.
 Read on to learn more about how we decide whether or not a recipe is right for someone who suffers from gout.

 What causes gout?

 Gout develops when there is too much uric acid in the blood.
 This over-abundance of uric acid may be the result a diet high in purines.
 Or, your body may produce too much uric acid.